Company Formation in the British Virgin Islands

 Economic Substance Classification Report from $1000

 • British Virgin Islands (BVI) is a group of islands in the Caribbean Sea situated to the east of Puerto Rico.
-Political status of the BVI is a British Overseas Territory (self-government since 1967).
+The political status of the BVI is a British Overseas Territory (self-government since 1967).
 The capital is Road Town.
-Official language is English.
-Currency is the US dollar.
+The official language is English.
+The currency is the US dollar.

-• Legal system of the BVI is based on English Common Law.
-The constitution of 1967 is in force.
-Judicial system includes the Magistrate’s Court, the High Court, the Eastern Caribbean Supreme Court, the UK Privacy Council.
+• The legal system of the BVI is based on English Common Law.
+The Constitution of 1967 is in force.
+The judicial system includes the Magistrate’s Court, the High Court, the Eastern Caribbean Supreme Court, and the UK Privacy Council.

 • A regulatory agency is the BVI Financial Services Commission (FSC).

-• There are no currency exchange control and no limits on cash flow movements.
+• There are no currency exchange controls and no limits on cash flow movements.

 Main characteristics of a BVI business company

-3. The BVI companies may open accounts at local banks, rent an office space, use professional services, keep accounts, and hold meetings of shareholders and directors in the territory of the islands.
-However, trading or purchase of real property by companies owned by non-residents within the islands may require relevant licenses and permits.
+Activities in the BVI BVI companies may open local bank accounts, rent offices, use professional services, maintain accounting, and hold shareholder and director meetings in the Islands.
+However, trading or buying real estate in the BVI by companies owned by non-residents may require relevant licences or permits.

-6. The BVI companies are required to have a registered office and a registered agent in the BVI.
+Registration Requirements A registered office and a registered agent in the BVI are required.

 Taxes and fees